 The atheist presupposes that God cannot have a morally sufficient reason for permitting evil, but that is not necessarily true.
 As long as it is even possible that God has a morally sufficient reason, then God and evil are consistent.
 It is easy to see this when one reads the three premises together.

 - G: God exists

 - R: God has a good reason for allowing evil

 The atheist must prove that it is logically impossible for God to have a morally sufficient reason for permitting evil, a daunting task indeed.

-Therefore, it is widely recognized that the logical problem is solved — the co-existence of G & E is logically possible.
-(Please note we are not asking anyone to believe that God exists.
-Because G & E are consistent we are merely showing that there are no rational grounds for disbelieving.)
+Therefore, it is widely recognized that the logical problem is solved — the co-existence of God (G) and evil (E) is logically possible.
+(Please note we are not asking anyone to believe that God exists because G and E are consistent, we are merely showing that there are no rational grounds for disbelieving.)

 For example, imagine a fellow named Rocky strolling along a beach and coming across a little girl who is clearly drowning in a couple of feet of water.
 All he has to do is step into the water a few feet and pull her out.
 But he doesn’t, he just stands there and watches her drown.
 On a bluff overlooking the beach, a crowd of onlookers, who are too far away to save the child themselves, yell at Rocky to save the child.